PDF - Insect Behaviour and Chemical Ecology - Swedish University of Agricultural Sciences, Alnarp, Sweden

 Integrated agronomic, mechanical, biological, and chemical control of insects, disease organisms, and weeds that interfere with field crop and horticultural crop production.
 Not to be taken if credit received for PL SC 495.
 Prerequisites: ENT 222, PL SC 352, and PL SC 380; one course may be taken as a corequisite, or consent of the instructor.Winter Term 2021

 Introduction to the principles and practices of insect management within cropping systems, with emphasis on insect management in western Canadian field crops.
-Topics include methods of sampling and monitoring, monitoring and forecasting methods, estimating yield losses, economic thresholds, role of beneficial insects and integrated pest management strategies.
-Prerequisite: consent of instructor.Fall Term 2020
+Topics include methods of sampling, monitoring, and forecasting, estimating yield losses, economic thresholds, role of beneficial insects and integrated pest management strategies.
+Prerequisite: *3 BIOL.Fall Term 2021

 Integrated agronomic, mechanical, biological, and chemical control of insects, disease organisms and weeds that interfere with field crop and horticultural crop production.
 Prerequisites: ENT 222, PL SC 352, and PL SC 380; one course may be taken as a corequisite.Winter Term 2021